openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile supports two ways to represent and resolves the key required to validate the issuer signature of a SD-JWT VC, web PKI-based key resolution and x.509 certificates.
+This profile supports two ways to represent and resolves the key required to validate the issuer signature of an SD-JWT VC, web PKI-based key resolution and x.509 certificates.

 * Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the SD-JWT VC issuer's metadata as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.
 * x.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
 In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.